"Sleight of Mind:" The Myth of the Christian Trinity, A Review

 In chapter six, Blake claims to address “Trinitarian arguments.”
 Here, I thought, this must be where he actually interacts with the other side and provides substantiation of his position.
 Hardly.
 Blake only continued to provide proof-text citations and unsupported claims.
 Chapter seven fairs much the same.
 There, Blake engages a number of topics (e.g., “Jesus is created by God”).
 He spent several pages seeking to demonstrate that Psalm 2:7 and its NT quotations mean that Jesus was created by God.
 Whereas he admits that the Psalm’s original application doesn’t refer to the Davidic king’s creation, he insists that the application of this text in the NT does.
 The manner in which he has sought to demonstrate this is a few lexical entries from unscholarly sources (e.g., a few Bible websites) which attest that יְלִדְתִּֽי means “begotten.”
 Blake wrongly assumes the lexical definition of “begotten” is in dispute and he neglects to recognize that Psalm 2 is a coronation hymn and is applied in the NT to the final Davidic King in terms of his coronation and not his birth (e.g., Acts 13:33; Heb.
 1:5; 5:5).
 Moreover, Blake ignores the fact that orthodoxy affirms that Jesus became a human being and was, therefore, conventionally begotten.

 In what is perhaps the most surface-level treatment of the term “firstborn” as it appears in Colossians 1:15, Blake appeals to a number of English dictionaries as well as a number of unscholarly sources (e.g., Strong’s Concordance) to demonstrate that “firstborn” means the one born first.
 Of course, in order to make these claims Blake isolated Colossians 1:15 from v.
 16—a specious attempt at disregarding Paul’s claim that Jesus is the Creator of all things who is “before all things” (v.
 17).
 Blake is either ignorant or ignores the fact πρωτότοκος can have a figurative meaning that refers “to having special status associated with a firstborn.”
 Thus when Yahweh said “Israel is my firstborn son” (Exod.
 4:22), the Septuagint translates the Hebrew בְכֹרִ֖ with πρωτότοκος.
 Figuratively, Israel receives all of the preeminence and favor from God as if it was his firstborn son.
-This figurative use occurs again in the Septuagint’s rendering of Jeremiah 31:9, where Jehovah calls Ephraim (Joseph’s biologically firstborn was Manasseh) his “firstborn.”
+This figurative use occurs again in the Septuagint’s rendering of Jeremiah 31:9, where Jehovah calls Ephraim (Joseph’s biological firstborn was Manasseh) his “firstborn.”
 Jehovah said of king David, “And I will make him the firstborn, the highest of the kings of the earth” (Psalm 89:27).
 Thus Jesus, the Son of David and the King of kings is identified as “the firstborn of all creation” so as to identify his utter preeminence.
 Much the same can be said regarding Blake’s appeal to Revelation 3:14.

 In closing, Blake’s contribution articulates a variety of folk-level subordinationist arguments but rarely demonstrates a rudimentary grasp of theological concepts and relevant methodological considerations.
 This work is completely devoid of actual biblical exegesis.
 His argumentation is often incoherent and his vilification divulges misplaced arrogance.
-Since this is Blake’s for installment, I will seek to review the second when it is released, Lord willing.
+Since this is Blake’s first installment, I will seek to review the second when it is released, Lord willing.

 ______________________ Steven Blake, “Sleight of Mind”: The Myth of the Christian Trinity, Vol. 1 (n.p., 2018), Kindle Ed., 8.
 Ibid., 12.
 Ibid., 27-9.
 Ibid., 64 and 68 resp.
 Ibid., 72.
 There is a significant variant at John 1:18.
 Due to its robust external evidence, the critical editions have θεὸς, as the reading is found in two 2nd century papyri, 𝔓66 and 𝔓75, as well as several important uncials (א ,B, C, and L).
 The second reading, υἱός, occurs in codex A, a ninth century correction of C, and in codices K, Γ, Δ, Θ, and Ψ. A, which aside from having a Byzantine reading of the gospels, comes at least 200 years after the papyri.
 Regarding patristic attestation, both μονογενὴς θεὸς and μονογενὴς υἱός find broad support.
 However, since μονογενὴς υἱός occurs elsewhere within the Johannine corpus (John 3:16, v.
 18; 1 John 4:9), one would expect patristic writers to affirm both readings if θεὸς is authentic (as in Origen, Clement of Theodotus, Cyril, Basil).
 Given the difficulty of μονογενὴς θεὸς and the harmonizing tendency of the Byzantine text, especially in the gospels, and given that Joh